m2lines/pyqg_generative/README.md

 pip install --editable .
 ```
 * Install Torch
-* There may be need to install packages https://github.com/Zanna-ResearchTeam/pyqg_experiments and https://github.com/m2lines/pyqg_parameterization_benchmarks
+* There may be need to install package https://github.com/m2lines/pyqg_parameterization_benchmarks
 * Clone this repository and install it with:
 ```
 pip install --editable .